funvill/funvill.github.io/_posts/2010-06-14-six-six-six.md

 ---
-layout: post
+layout: single
 title: Six-Six-Six
 date: 2010-06-14 15:41
-author: funvill
-comments: true
-categories: [Dice, Dice, gambling, game, Games, Games]
+categories: blog, [Dice, Dice, gambling, game, Games, Games]
 ---
 Six-six-six is a dice game.
 A simple gambling game where the object is to bluff your roll on three dice.